Donran/florist/tests.md

 We use our own docker image in our test environment.
 We download it from dockerhub.
 You can learn how to make your own docker image over at their [documentation](https://docs.docker.com/get-started/).

-Our docker image contains: python, curl, jq, npm, ruby, geme, jekyll, and node.js.
+Our docker image contains: python, curl, jq, ruby, gems, and jekyll.

 ## Adding a Test